 If you’re taking a selfie, what’s the one facial feature that tends to draw unwanted attention?
 For most people, it’s the neck.
 Loose neck skin and vertical neck bands—the dreaded “turkey neck”—seem magnified by those photos taken at arm’s length with a smartphone.
-My patients often ask if they need a neck lift or facelift at our Denver, CO, facial plastic surgery practice.
+My patients often ask if they need a neck lift or facelift.

 So, the question remains: Is a neck lift or facelift the correct procedure?
 Consider this old saying in facial plastic surgery—the best neck lift is a facelift.
 That’s not always true, of course, and some women and men are excellent candidates for standalone neck lifts.
 The fact is, though, that combining a neck lift with facelift surgery is often the best approach.

 What’s the Difference Between a Facelift and Neck Lift?

 Advanced facelift techniques no longer focus simply on removing excess skin and pulling the remaining skin tight.
 The procedure lifts and repositions the muscle and tissue below the skin to improve the appearance of the cheeks, jawline, and area around the mouth.
 When performed by a facial plastic surgeon with extensive training, a facelift results in patients looking like they did about 10 years earlier.

 A neck lift, which is sometimes called a platysmaplasty, also creates a more defined jawline while also producing a slimmer, smoother neck.
 During the procedure, a surgeon removes excess fat and tightens the platysma muscle to erase concerns such as a double chin and the “turkey wattle” that bother many of our patients.
 To learn more, read this blog post.